Transbase: ROM-Operation

 The TransbaseCD database option can use read-only storage media such as CD, DVD or Blu-ray Discs.
 In addition, a persistent disk cache can be utilized to store data for performance improvement and/or for updates of data supplied originally as read-only media.
 Optionally, TransbaseCD pages can be compressed.
 This saves half of storage requirement and response times, typically.

 Hypercube search

 Transbase Hypercube supports Relational Online Analytical Processing (ROLAP), which is primarily used in data warehouse applications.
 The search function for OLAP data cubes („hyper cubes“) is accelerated dramatically through the use of UB-Trees (in comparison to queries using standard indices).

 Encryption

 Transbase offers optional encryption of data stored on disk, using the Advanced Encryption Standard algorithm, as well as encryption of data transferred through database connections.

-Parellism of queries
+Parallelism of queries

 Transbase provides parallel execution of queries via dynamic multithreading technology.
 This feature executes parts of the query tree in separate threads or splits query sequences into separate threads.